Chinatown: In Asia

 Established in 1594, Binondo in Manila is home to the world's oldest Chinatown.

 In the Spanish Philippines, where the oldest surviving Chinatowns are located, the district where Chinese migrants (sangleyes) were required to live is called a parián, which were originally a marketplace for trade goods.
 Most of them were established in the late 16th century and became settlements of Chinese migrants due to the early Spanish colonial policy of ethnic segregation.
 There were numerous pariáns throughout the Philippines in various locations, the names of which still survive into modern district names.
 This include the Parián de Arroceros of Intramuros, Manila (which was eventually moved several times, ending up in Binondo).
 The term was also carried into Latin America by Filipino migrants.
 The central market place of Mexico City (now part of Zócalo) selling imported goods from the Manila galleons in the 18th and early 19th centuries was called "Parián de Manila" (or just "Parián").

 Along the coastal areas of Southeast Asia, several Chinese settlements existed as early as the 16th century according to Zheng He and Tomé Pires' travel accounts.
 Melaka during the Portuguese colonial period, for instance, had a large Chinese population in Campo China.
 They settled down at port towns under the authority's approval for trading.
 After the European colonial powers seized and ruled the port towns in the 16th century, Chinese supported European traders and colonists, and created autonomous settlements.

 Several Asian Chinatowns, although not yet called by that name, have a long history.
-Those in Nagasaki, Kobe, Kuwana, and Yokohama, Japan, Binondo in Manila, Hoi An and Bao Vinh in central Vietnam all existed in 1600.
+Those in Nagasaki, Kobe, and Yokohama, Japan, Binondo in Manila, Hoi An and Bao Vinh in central Vietnam all existed in 1600.
 Glodok, the Chinese quarter of Jakarta, Indonesia, dates to 1740.

 Chinese presence in India dates back to the 5th century CE, with the first recorded Chinese settler in Calcutta named Young Atchew around 1780.
 Chinatowns first appeared in the Indian cities of Kolkata, Mumbai, and Chennai.

 The Chinatown centered on Yaowarat Road in Bangkok, Thailand, was founded at the same time as the city itself, in 1782.